streetwiseherc/TechEmpowerFrameworkBenchmarks/README.md

 Additional web frameworks for the TechEmpower Framework Benchmarks, which are located here: https://github.com/TechEmpower/FrameworkBenchmarks

 So I have replicated the /json and /db services for a few of the popular ASP.NET options for creating JSON services.

+##Frameworks (with database access variants)
-1 mono-httphandler
+1. mono-httphandler
-2 mono-mvc-dapper
+2. mono-mvc-dapper
-3 mono-mvc-nhibernate
+3. mono-mvc-nhibernate
-4 mono-mvc-raw
+4. mono-mvc-raw
-5 mono-servicestack
+5. mono-servicestack

-Notes:
+###Notes:
 - All projects use MySQL as the database.
 There is an included SQL script for creating a test database: database.sql
 - mono-httphandler uses bare-bones HttpHandlers and will probably be the best performer because there is no real "framework" involved.
 It mirrors the Java servlet example.
 As I believe JSON serialization is one of the key indicators of performance, it has the option of using 3 different JSON serializers popular in the .NET world: NewtonSoft, ServiceStack and the default ASP.NET MVC serializer from System.Web.Extensions.dll.
 At present the rest of the ASP.NET MVC projects are using the default JSON serializer and should probably changed to use the fastest option (as servlet uses Jackson) which is probably going to be ServiceStack's serializer.
 - The mvc projects are using the ASP.NET MVC web framework version 3 with the ASP.NET 4.0 DLLs.